robmuh/robmuh.github.com/_posts/2014-12-16-webdev-ed-stages.markdown

 language Jade and Stylus make focusing on the concept and tags much easier &mdash; particularly for young students.
-If you have spent any time reading up the the philosophy behind code.org and Blockly they you may have been convinced removing as many distractions from learning the concepts up front has value.
+If you have spent any time reading up the the philosophy behind code.org and Blockly then you may have been convinced removing as many distractions from learning the concepts up front has value.
 Surely it does not insulate the student from learning proper syntax and being able to type language constructs correctly, but the initial impression is